 Fine Tune Adds Security & Guard Services to Indirect Expense Management PortfolioPress Releases • October 21, 2021

-Security and guard services programs are extremely complex, requiring highly specialized approaches and vigilant management; Security industry expert to head up Fine Tune’s new category
+Security and guard services programs are extremely complex, requiring highly specialized approaches and vigilant security expense management; Security industry expert to head up Fine Tune’s new category

-Fine Tune, a provider of indirect expense management services, announced today the launch of its Security & Guard Services offering for organizations struggling to manage this complex indirect spend category.
+Fine Tune, a provider of indirect expense management services and security expense management services, announced today the launch of its Security & Guard Services offering for organizations struggling to manage this complex indirect spend category.
 Fine Tune’s services portfolio already includes uniform rental, waste & recycling, and pest control.

 As a complex category that is often impossible to centrally manage, security & guard services requires dedicated and vigilant management to effectively enforce contracts and manage cost levels while maintaining top-level supplier service.